Breinify/brein-api-library-javascript-browser/documentation/plugins/ui-survey.md

     - `start`: Entry point (not rendered).
     - `question`: A question with selectable answers.
     - `recommendation`: A results or recommendation step.
+    - `custom`: HTML content with optional scoped CSS and a JavaScript page controller; intermediate or terminal.
 - **Edges**: Directed connections between nodes, usually associated with an answer.

 Only `question` nodes are considered *pages* for paging and step counting.